The author is a lifelong animal lover with a B.S. in biology.

-Make Your Dog a Snuggle Sack Bed out of an Old Comforter
+Make a Dog Bed Out of an Old Blanket or Comforter

 - An old comforter

 - Lay your comforter out flat on the floor, with the side you want facing up towards the floor.